Summer Med Program Overview

 Expand your knowledge and experience in the field of medical science in the beautiful Latin American countryside.
 Work alongside trained medical professionals in a community where your assistance is truly appreciated.
 Earn up to 30 hours of community service while building your skills in real clinical settings.

-For this program TFT partners with a non-profit organization dedicated to improving the health of families in the developing world through innovative and self-sustainable health improvement programs.
+For this summer med program, TFT partners with a non-profit organization dedicated to improving the health of families in the developing world through innovative and self-sustainable health improvement programs.
 We will help provide access to medical care for underprivileged and medically underserved families in Costa Rica.
-This program will involve a multidimensional strategy to best serve the community including clinical services, extensive community outreach efforts and health education programs.
+This program for high school students will involve a multidimensional strategy to best serve the community including clinical services, extensive community outreach efforts and health education programs.

 Participants will get hands-on experience in the healthcare field, work in global health initiatives and get to be a part of sustainable development.
 We will work side-by-side with medical professionals who are on the front lines of providing health care to communities in need.